 About the U.S. Foreign Service

 Foreign Service Officers in the U.S. Department of State are responsible for formulating, implementing and supporting U.S. foreign policy.
 Their work includes analyzing political and economic events around the world; negotiating with foreign governments; assisting U.S. citizens abroad; educating foreign audiences about American culture and values; and managing an embassy’s operations.
 They are engaged in foreign policy issues such as conflict resolution, human rights, environmental and health issues, nuclear nonproliferation, and educational exchange.
 A Foreign Service career is much more than just a job; it is a uniquely demanding and rewarding way of life.
-Foreign Service Officers work in Washington and in more than 250 diplomatic posts worldwide.
+Foreign Service Officers work in Washington, D.C. and in more than 250 diplomatic posts worldwide.
 As representatives of the United States, Foreign Service Officers have a direct impact on people’s lives, witness history in the making, and help create and implement U.S. policy.